itu-itis23-akince22/tweet-analyzer/README.md

 # 🧠 AI Tweet Analyzer Bot

-A full-stack mini app developed for the Swipeline AI Studio internship challenge.
 It analyzes a tweet (mocked) and sends the analysis result to Airtable using REST API.

 ---